A Love Story (Des'ree album)

-A Love Story is a 2019 album by British contemporary R&B singer Des'ree, her first in over 15 years.
-She began recording in 2012, but finalizing the album was delayed by caring for her sick mother, as well as tensions with her record label, stage fright, and personal health problems.
+A Love Story is a 2019 album by British contemporary R&B singer Des'ree, her first in 16 years.
+She began recording the album in 2012, but finalizing the album was delayed due to her caring for her sick mother, as well as tensions with her record label, stage fright, and personal health problems.
 She preceded the album release with the single "Don't Be Afraid".
+"Holding on for Dear Life" appeared in an earlier form as a Japanese bonus track on her previous album, Dream Soldier (2003).

 Critical reception

 In musicOMH, Nick Smith scored A Love Story four out of five stars, noting the "subtle beauty and emotional power" of the singer's voice that also has a "beautiful power and precious nuance", leading to the album being "a solid and engaging return".